pcowpert/pcowpert.github.io/cv.md

 permalink: /cv/
 ---

-Below is a summary of my Curriculum Vitae as of October 30, 2017.
+Below is a summary of my Curriculum Vitae as of December 1, 2017.
 You can also obtain a [PDF version](/files/pcowpert_cv_full.pdf) of this information.
 A complete publications list can be found [on this page](/publications/) or as a [PDF version](/files/pcowpert_pubs.pdf).

 Research Interests
 ------------------